tsukimizake/openscad-hs-sketcher/README.md

 Create 2D sketches with Haskell code.
 Automatically generate OpenSCAD scripts.

+## Requirements
+It requires OpenSCAD with BOSL2 library installed.

+For optimal performance, use the OpenSCAD developer snapshot and enable `use manifold` to achieve up to 100x faster rendering.

 ## Usage
-see `examples/Main.hs` for basic usage. sketch APIs are defined in `src/Sketch.hs`.
+See `examples/Main.hs` for basic usage.
+Sketch APIs are defined in `src/Sketch.hs`.
 Other OpenSCAD functions are defined in `src/OpenSCAD.hs`, which is almost the same as https://github.com/BrechtSerckx/OpenSCAD .